Eritrea's president in Ethiopia for three-day visit as relations improve

 Reconciliation between Ethiopia and Eritrea could change politics and security in the volatile Horn of Africa region, which hundreds of thousands of young people have fled in search of safety and opportunities in Europe.

-A Reuters witness said thousands thronged Addis Ababa’s main thoroughfare Bole Road, sporting T-shirts emblazoned with the pictures of both leaders.
-The flags of both countries fluttered from lamp posts, while some waved giant Eritrean flags.
+Thousands thronged Addis Ababa’s main thoroughfare Bole Road, sporting T-shirts emblazoned with the pictures of both leaders, a Reuters witness said.
+Flags of both nations fluttered from lamp posts, while some people waved giant Eritrean flags.

+Ethiopia’s government spokesman said Isaias and his delegation would visit an industrial park in the southern Ethiopian town of Hawassa later on Saturday.
+Isaias was also due to give a speech in Addis Ababa on Sunday.

 Eritrea and Ethiopia have so far agreed to open embassies, develop ports and restart flights.
 Eritrea is due to reopen its embassy in Addis Ababa on Monday.